Put together an easy and inexpensive crocus planter for late winter or early spring using bulbs from the grocery store.

 Although we’ve had a fairly mild winter compared to last year, I can’t help but feel a little hum-drum this time of year.
-Even if all the snow has melted and it’s warm by February’s standards, I’m craving the beautiful green that comes along with Spring.
-Branches budding out, bulbs peeking through, birds chirping… it’s definitely worth looking forward to, right?
+All the snow has melted and it’s warm by February’s standards, but I’m craving the beautiful green that comes along with spring.

-Something tells me I’ll be waiting a while.
-Darn.
-In the meantime, I thought I’d cheat winter and put together an easy Spring crocus planter that can sit on our front porch bench when the weather is playing nice and brought back inside when winter just won’t let go.
+In the meantime, I thought I’d cheat winter and put together an easy spring crocus planter that can sit on our front porch bench when the weather is playing nice and brought back inside when winter just won’t let go.
+Ready to add a cheerful touch to your space too?

-Crocus Planter
+DIY Crocus Planter

 Although I’ve forced bulbs in the past, for this project I kept it simple and picked up inexpensive pots of crocus flowers at the grocery store.
 You could use tulips, hyacinths or any other bulb you’d like.
 Select bulbs that are just beginning to bloom so they’ll last longer.

-Water thoroughly, allowing the soil to become slightly dry between applications.
 Crocuses (or croci) like bright locations but still like to be cool.
 Cooler locations will definitely extend the flower life of your plants.

 Enjoy your day!